Learning CommonsInformation For Faculty

-Simply call or e-mail your Learning Commons liaison contact if you have ideas, suggestions, or need more information about our services.
-We would be happy to assist you.
+Call or e-mail your Learning Commons liaison if you have ideas, suggestions, or need more information about our services.

 Orientations and class visits are a great way to introduce your students to the resources the Learning Commons offers.
-It is recommended that you book your class orientation and/or class visit within the first few weeks of each semester.
+It is recommended that you book your class orientation and visits within the first few weeks of the semester.

 Orientations and class visits can entail the overall services of the Learning Commons, or only focus on the sections that are relevant for your particular classes, i.e. Math, Science, Success Coaching, English (writing/reading/grammar component), or Technology.